What can you expect after you’ve sold a screenplay?

 Many times, scripts are bought and never see the light of day.

 Companies, studios, and producers buy scripts to take them off of the market so others can’t make them.
 Usually because a similar project is already in development and they don’t want their project to be overshadowed.

 Many times they want to make them themselves, but it just doesn’t work out for all of the reasons mentioned above.

 Screenwriters often make a living writing and selling scripts that never get made.
 For some, it’s a steady living.
 For others, it’s a prosperous career.
 For the majority, it’s a grind.
-One writer can sell a script one year and then go a couple years or more without one sale, option, or assignment.
+One writer can sell a script one year and then go a couple of years or more without one sale, option, or assignment.

-Selling a script is not a lottery ticket and it’s hardly a guarantee that the film will get made.
+Selling a script is not a lottery ticket, and it’s hardly a guarantee that the film will get made.
 It’s just one step, followed by many, many more.
 But oh what a wonderful step it would be indeed.

 Ken Miyamoto has worked in the film industry for nearly two decades, most notably as a studio liaison for Sony Studios and then as a script reader and story analyst for Sony Pictures.